qistoph/MMM-autoinstall/README.md

 ## Updating outdated modules

 The default module updatenotifier will let you know when updates are available.
-You can use this module to install available updates for your modules that have a repository defined.
+You can use `autoinstall` to install available updates for your modules that have a repository defined.
+This is not automatically done on startup, because it slows down the initialization of your mirror.

 To check for updates and install them, run this in your MagicMirror² directory: